Letters to Santa (film): Critical reviews

 The film was positively received by both critics and the general public.
 It was also appreciated by Duncan Kenworthy, producer of Notting Hill and Love Actually, who said:

 The movie is fantastic.
 And as the audience I think it is both funny and poignant.
 It's made me feel a sudden craving for Christmas.

 Production

 Winter weather was not conducive to the production of Letters to Santa.
 Snowmakers were utilised for the production of artificial snow.
-Filming began in Kampinos forest snowstorms and streets of Warsaw.
+Filming began in Kampinos Forest snowstorms and streets of Warsaw.
 A major challenge for the production was shooting in the popular Arkadia mall.
 The film crew could only carry out filming at night, although the story takes place across a busy Christmas Eve.
 There was reportedly a festive atmosphere on set.
-Katarzyna Bujakiewicz, dressed as a snowflake, sang "Santa Claus Is Coming to Town", Tomak Karolak and Roma Gąsiorowska in beautiful costumes entertained over 150 children and 300 adults extras who played Varsovians participating in last-minute Christmas shopping.
+Katarzyna Bujakiewicz, dressed as a snowflake, sang "Santa Claus Is Coming to Town", Tomak Karolak and Roma Gąsiorowska in beautiful costumes entertained over 150 children and 300 adult extras who played Varsovians participating in last-minute Christmas shopping.